geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 * Select the *Geometric operation* by choosing between **Intersects**, **Is contained**, **Contains**

-Applying a *Circle* filter with *Intersect* operation, for example, the process could be similar to the following:
+Applying a *Rectangle* filter with *Intersect* operation, for example, the process could be similar to the following:

 <video class="ms-docimage" style="max-width:600px;" controls><source src="../img/filtering-layers/geom_filter.mp4"/></video>